-Friday, July 24: Round 1 at 7:30 PM.
+Friday, April 9th: Round 1 at 7:30 PM.
 Time Control is Game-90, with a 30-second Time Increment (e.g. each player has 90 minutes to complete all of their moves, with 30 seconds added for each move).
-ON SITE REGISTRATION will close on Friday evening at 6:45 for players wanting to enter Round 1.
+ON SITE REGISTRATION opens Friday at 4 pm and closes at 6:45 pm for players wanting to enter Round 1.

 Round 2 at 10 AM.